Javier Mascaró

-Carlos Javier Mascaró Vildósola (24 July 1934 – unknown), known as Javier Mascaró, was a Chilean football manager and a goalkeeper.
+Carlos Javier Mascaró Vildósola (9 October 1924 – 8 July 2008), known as Javier Mascaró, was a Chilean football manager and a goalkeeper.

 Playing career

 A goalkeeper, Mascaró is one of the few players who have played for the three greatest clubs in Chilean football: Universidad Católica (1942–46), Colo-Colo (1950) and Universidad de Chile (1951), becoming the first goalkeeper to do it before Adolfo Nef, Oscar Wirth and Paulo Garcés.
-A product of Universidad Católica youth system, he also played for Green Cross (1944), Santiago Wanderers (1947) and Everton (1948–49),.
+A product of Universidad Católica youth system, he also played for Green Cross (1944), Santiago Wanderers (1947) and Everton (1948–49).

 In January and February 1944, he took part in two matches against the Punta Arenas team representing Universidad Católica, the second and the third matches in the history of that city versus any professional team, since it doesn't have professional football.
 The results were losses by 3–1 and 2–1.

 For Santiago Wanderers, he made his debut in a match against Unión Española on 15 May 1947.
 For Colo-Colo, he made just one appearance, in a 2–2 draw against his former team, Everton, on 16 July 1950.